wayneh/atk-8/README.md

 BadPenguin forked Sintattica V8.2.7 and created [V8.2.8](https://github.com/badpenguin/atk-8) updating with his own patches.
 Last update July 2019.
 "It works in production with PHP 5.5, 5.6  and PHP 7.0"

+I needed several applications to run under newer versions of PHP without re-writing in a new framework so updated BadPenguin's V8.2.8

-I needed ATK V8.5 is BadPenguins V8.2.8 with updates to enable it to run under PHP 7.4 WITHOUT any PHP Warnings or Notices
+ATK V8.5 is BadPenguins V8.2.8 with updates to enable it to run under PHP 7.4 WITHOUT any PHP Warnings or Notices

 More use may cause additional Warnings or Notices - my intention is to also fix any found